S1120957/EvidenceBasedOraclesBayesian/README.md

         c) Emit detailed inference logs via events (BayesianCalc and VisitPhysician) for auditability and verifiability.

 **Event Output**
-Two events are emitted:
+Two events are emitted by the smart contract:

-->    _BayesianCalc_ all intermediate Bayesian inference components:
+1.    _BayesianCalc_ all intermediate Bayesian inference components:
-        priorPPH, priorPPR
+        * priorPPH, priorPPR
-        likelihoodPPH, likelihoodPPR
+        * likelihoodPPH, likelihoodPPR
-        jointPPH, jointPPR
+        * jointPPH, jointPPR
-        marginalEvidence
+        * marginalEvidence
-        posteriorPPH, posteriorPPR
+        * posteriorPPH, posteriorPPR.
-        These values are all scaled by 10000 to maintain 4-digit precision in Solidity.

 ->  _VisitPhysician_:
-        The msg.sender (calling address)
+        * The msg.sender (calling address)
-        The final predicted VisitType
+        * The final predicted VisitType
-        The posterior probability of the predicted class The block.timestamp
+        * The posterior probability of the predicted class
+        * The block.timestamp